 In order to diagnose OAB, your doctor will perform a careful physical examination, focusing on your abdomen and genitals, and will also ask some questions about your symptoms.
 A urine sample might be required to test for infections or other abnormalities.
-Your doctor may also order some urodynamic tests in order to measure the levels of urine left in the bladder, the urine flow rate and to check the bladder pressure.
-As soon as your tests will be reviewed, your doctor can prescribe the adequate treatment.
+Your doctor may also order some urodynamic tests in order to measure the levels of urine left in the bladder, the urine flow rate, and to check the bladder pressure.
+As soon as your tests will be reviewed, your doctor can prescribe adequate treatment.

 There are several risk factors that may contribute to the development of OAB, for example:

 - Neurological disorders such as strokes;

 - Urinary tract infections that may cause similar symptoms to an OAB;

 - An enlarged prostate that can obstruct urine outflow;

 - Bladder and kidney stones;